 Advisors are ready and available to assist all CPH students with registration and/or scheduling assistance.
 As an incoming freshmen or new transfer student it is highly encouraged to stay in close contact with your academic advisor throughout the 1st and 2nd semesters here at Temple University.
 As we navigate through this new phase of academia with our newest students to make sure that the transition into Temple is as smooth as possible, we also strive to keep our continuing students on the right track for their majors by providing them with the tools and resources to be proactive in their future course selections and planning.

 In the College of Public Health our doors are always open to students.
-We welcome any student, whether currently in CPH or those that may be considering a major within our College, to stop by and ask a question or simply explore the possibility in the multiple fields of Health Professions offered here at Temple University.
+We welcome any student, whether currently in CPH or those that may be considering a major within our College, to stop by and ask a question or simply explore the possibility in the multiple fields offered here at Temple University.

 Freshmen & New Transfer Checklist

 - Stop In and Make an Appointment With Your Academic Advisor: Inquire about your major, courses you should be considering and plan ahead.
 Prepare for your meeting by reviewing your DARS and checking the Temple Undergraduate Bulletin so that you can have a productive meeting with your advisor.

 - Register for Class: All students under good academic standing can register for classes through TUPortal .
 Students that are on academic warning or probation must contact your advisor directly to schedule an appointment.